xTellarin/alexandria/README.md

 Congratulation!
 Your first entry now populates your library.
 Notice how the 'Last Read On' field is automatically filled with today's date.
 It's convenient to see how much time has passed since you last read / watched your bookmark.
 In a few weeks, once you've caught up again, you'll probably want to update the chapter at which you stopped at.
 While you can do so by clicking the *Edit* button in the 'Edit info' column, a much quicker way to do it is by inputting the chapter number next to *Last Chapter read* at the top.
 Then, click *Update* on the record you'd like to update.
 That's it!

 Finally, remember that you can also filter by tag and team using the dedicated fields at the top.
-As you library fills up with all sorts of bookmarks, you'll appreciate this change.
+As your library fills up with all sorts of bookmarks, you'll appreciate this feature.

 # Other notes / FAQ

 You are now ready to use Alexandria.
 If you want to dive deeper on customization, I've got more (illustrated) documentation for you [on my blog](https://blog.tellarin.dev).

 **Q: I don't have access to a server, how can I use Alexandria?**

 A: You can use the [demo](public.tellarin.dev) available on my website.
 I say demo, but you definitely can use it for as long as you'd like.
 Just be aware that support can be limited.
 I'm also working on a Docker container so that you can host it on your machine directly.

 **Q: I've got other questions, how can I reach you?**

 A: You can send me a message on Discord (Tellarin#0069) or [send me an email](mailto:hello@tellarin.dev).
 You can also use the Discussions tab at the top of this page.
 That's what it's made for :)

 Feel free to submit Pull Requests if there's something you'd like to improve, an Issue if something is wrong (read the Installation paragraph thoroughly first) or create a new Discussion for other things you'd like to share.

 Thank you for using Alexandria!

 \- Tellarin